 - S2E4 Andy Crozier, Sarena Shivers, Michael Munoz, and Tad Everett: Challenges we slayed, lessons we learned12/07/2020

 4 IEI superintendents discussed the challenges we slayed this year and the lessons we learned, originally recorded at our IL Fall Superintendent Retreat at Eagle Ride Resort in Galena, IL.
 The panel was moderated by Dr. Andy Crozier, Superintendent of Central Lee CSD, IA.
 The panel included:

 Dr. Sarena Shivers, Superintendent Emeritus and Executive Director of Michigan Association of School Administrators

 Mr. Michael Munoz, Superintendent of Rochester Public Schools, MN

-S2E3 Keeping kids in our schools physically and emotionally healthy during a pandemic
+- S2E3 Keeping kids in our schools physically and emotionally healthy during a pandemic10/19/2020